zalanwastaken/guified/README.md

 ### Done! ✨ Enjoy creating with Guified! 😎

 ## Latest Guified version
-Latest Guified version is currently B-2.0.0 "Repressed Memory Edition".
-This brings a lot to the table.<br>
+Latest Guified version is currently B-2.0.0 "Repressed Memory Edition".<br>
 This version supports the following Love2d version(These versions are tested with Guifed other versions might also run Guified fine):-
 - 11.5 (Mysterious Mysteries)
   - Windows ✅ Full support